How Ted Nugent Hit His Commercial Stride on ‘Cat Scratch Fever’

 Ted Nugent's third solo album, the outrageous Cat Scratch Fever, was released in May 1977.

-The 1977 album is of course best known for its title track, which remains one of the Motor City Madman's most beloved anthems (surpassed perhaps only by the mighty ‘Stranglehold‘), but from the strutting ‘Death by Misadventure’ to the Bo Diddley beat of ‘Live It Up’ and the storming ‘Sweet Sally,’ there's plenty more to love on this record.
+The record is best known for its title track, which remains one of the Motor City Madman's most beloved anthems (surpassed perhaps only by "Stranglehold"), but from the strutting "Death by Misadventure" to the Bo Diddley beat of "Live It Up" and the storming "Sweet Sally," there's plenty more to love on the album.

-Regardless, Nugent's career and methodology were both firmly established: "I basically shoved guitar rock and roll down the throat of American radio.
-I said, hey, listen, by the way ladies and gentleman — this is what the rock and roll people are digging.
-If you pass it up, you're a chump!”
+Regardless, Nugent's career and methodology were both firmly established: "I basically shoved guitar rock 'n' roll down the throat of U.S. radio.
+I said, 'Hey, listen, by the way ladies and gentleman.
+This is what the rock 'n' roll people are digging.
+If you pass it up, you're a chump!'"